aloisdeniel/aloisdeniel.github.io/_posts/2018-08-03-introducing-figma-to-flutter.md

   - Design
 ---

-If you know me a little you already know that I always think on how we could be more productive as a whole software team.
-I'm always frustated by the information lost from one member of the team to the other : a customer need that a developer hasn't heard about, a design element that haven't been exported or explained to the developer.
+If you know me a little you already know that I always think about how we could be more productive as a whole software team.
+I'm always frustated by the information lost from one member of the team to the other: a customer need that a developer hasn't heard about, a design element that hasn't been exported or explained to the developer.

 Today, I'll focus on the process from the UI/UX designer to the developer.